top of page

 The Tarbell Fellowship is a one-year program for early-career journalists interested in covering artificial intelligence.

-Fellows secure a 9-month placement at a major newsroom, participate in a study group covering AI governance & technical fundamentals, and attend a journalism summit in San Francisco.
-The Tarbell Fellowship provides a stipend of up to $50,000 to support these placements.
+Fellows secure a 9-month placement at a major newsroom, participate in an 10-week study group covering AI governance & technical fundamentals, and attend a week-long journalism summit in San Francisco.
+The Tarbell Fellowship provides a stipend of $50,000 to support these placements.

 Grants